-Each year the owners corporation must have one annual general meeting and also one executive committee meeting to appoint office bearers.
+Each year the owners corporation must have one annual general meeting and also one strata committee meeting to appoint office bearers.
 Other meetings can be held as the need arises.

 Encourage owners to get involved in the management of their scheme.
 However there is no requirement for them to attend and they can choose to stay uninvolved if they wish.

 General meeting minutes and records of motions must be sent out within 14 days of the meeting.
 Each member of the strata committee must be given a copy.
 Each owner must be given a copy, if the scheme is not a large strata scheme.
 If the scheme is a large scheme, then a copy must be provided to each owner who request a copy of the minutes.

 Refer to Meetings of the owners corporation for more information.

 A proxy is where you authorise someone else to vote on your behalf when you are unable or choose not to attend a meeting.